 Location: You'll find Kathe Wohlfahrt Christmas stores in the following German towns - Berlin, Heidelberg, Rüdesheim, Nürnberg, Bamberg, Oberammergau and Rothenburg-ob-der-Tauber.

 The town of Lauscha is well known for its glass blowing, particularly Christmas baubles which are thought to have originated here, and every year the glass balls are on show at the Lauscha Kugelmarkt (ball market), held in December.

 Lauscha’s first glass Christmas baubles – in the shape of fruits and nuts – were produced by one of the town’s glassblowers in 1847.
-Shortly after, the American company Woolworth began exporting the glass balls and a Christmas tradition began.
+Shortly after, the American company Woolworth began exporting the glass balls and a German Christmas tradition began.

 During the market, the town is transformed into a large pedestrian zone with stallholders offering a large selection of glass baubles for sale directly from the maker.
 You can even watch the glassblowers at work.

 Today’s Christmas ornaments come in an assortment of shapes and colours and many feature intricate filigree hand decoration, paying homage to the traditional craftsmanship of years gone by.

 Location: Lauscha is situated in the German state of Thuringia, in the centre of the country.
 It is 148 kilometres north of Nuremberg and 174 kilometres south west of Leipzig.

 Take a horse-drawn sleigh ride from Oberammergau

 Thoughts of Christmas in Germany usually involve plenty of snow and a really unique experience, especially for those of us from the southern hemisphere, is a horse-drawn sleigh ride through the snow.

 In the Bavarian village of Oberammergau, there are plenty of options to enjoy either a horse-drawn sleigh or carriage ride, with winter routes chosen depending on the amount of snow.